Fertrius/GSS/README.md

-# GSS
-Generator auto Start with power line Switching
+Generator auto start with power Source Switching (GSS) by Fertrius